cs-ed/impacts-jdub94070/README.md

 ### Learning Activities

 At the beginning of the week students will follow the Thick Slides EduProtocol to create a mini research paper on the computer scientist of the week.
-See below for the template they will be using and a completed example.

 ### Assessment